yuanshunning/pickit-docs/docs/robot-integrations/kuka/KRC4/setting_up_pickit_with_kuka_krc4.rst

-Setting up Pick-it with KUKA KRC4
+Setting up Pickit with KUKA KRC4
 =================================

-The setup of Pick-it with an KUKA robot consists of 4 steps:
+The setup of Pickit with an KUKA robot consists of 4 steps:

  1
     `Check controller and software compatibility <#chapter00>`__